Amshra267/Age-Gender-Detection/README.md

 We are creating three folders inside the outputs folder corresponding to the passed video's as an input result, persons in their cropped form and labels file having their demographic details.

-The output inside the labels.txt is in the format as follows;  Person Id : Gender , Age Range , Age
+The output inside the labels.txt is in the format as follows;  Timestamp, Person Id, Gender , Age Range , Age

 we added a test file for you in outputs/video_results folder